QuestioWo/Sigma17/README.md

 The original Sigma16 language, architecture was software tools are written by, [John O'Donnell](https://jtod.github.io/index.html).
 Email: john.t.odonnnell9@gmail.com

 The current React.js version of the software is being written by [Jim Carty](https://questiowo.github.io).
 Email: cartyjim1@gmail.com

+## License

+This project is licensed under the terms of the GNU Public License